nathanwbailey/EtinyNet-CortexM4/README.md

 ### How to Run

 1. Download the dataset: http://cs231n.stanford.edu/tiny-imagenet-200.zip
-2. Extract the dataset and place in current working directory
+2. Extract the dataset and place in the current working directory
 3. Run the python file: python3 main.py
 4. Convert the tflite model to a C header:
     * apt-get install xxd